benjom22/Testing-Project/README.md

 # FK Sarajevo Web Page Testing with Java

 This repository contains automated tests for testing the functionalities of the FK Sarajevo web page using Selenium with Java.
-This project was done for purpose of Software verification, validationa and testing class on International Burch University.
+This project was done for purpose of Software verification, validation and testing class on International Burch University.

 ## Purpose